-Unlike other lemon cookies, which have just the barest hint of lemon flavor, these cookies pack quite a lemony punch, but without tasting too sour or too artificial.
-The secret is to use three different types of lemon flavoring in the dough: lemon zest, lemon juice and lemon extract.
+Unlike other lemon sugar cookies, which have just the barest hint of lemon flavor, these cookies pack quite a lemony punch, but without tasting too sour or too artificial.
+The secret is to use three different types of lemon flavoring in the dough: lemon zest, lemon juice, and lemon extract.

 It seems like my friends are evenly split between chocolate lovers and lemon lovers when it comes to dessert.
 On one side are those folks who crave dark, rich, earthy, dense chocolate.